 COURSE OVERVIEW

 Throughout the three years, you will create screen and theatre productions.
 Showcasing your skills and abilities to create new and original content for film and theatre practice.
 Students will use cutting-edge Black Magic 4K camera technology as well as utilize traditional super-16mm film using Arriflex cameras.
-Our Ba (hons) Film, TV & Theatre course provides students with access to industry standard software including Premiere Pro and Avid.
-You will work on a minimum of 10 productions across three years but probably more within the collaborative nature of the degree course.
+Our BA (Hons) Film, TV & Theatre course provides students with access to industry standard software including Premiere Pro and Avid.
+You will work on a minimum of 10 productions across three years, possibly more due the collaborative nature of the degree course.

 Film school students work with live clients and will submit for festivals and competitions throughout the degree.
 Including the Kodak Commercial Awards, RTS Awards and National Student Drama Festival as well as others.
 At the end of the three year course, you will have a broad show-reel of work for your next steps into professional practice